vivekraman111/cowin/README.md

 cd cowin
 ```
 1. By default, the downloader script fetches data for the current date.
 If you want to run it for a different date, you can do so by opening slots.sh and seting the value of DATE at the top.
+1. By default, the downloader script uses the "calendarByDistrict" API of Cowin.
+This api returns 7 day's data.
+If you need only one day's data, you can use the "findByDistrict" API.
+To change the API, open slots.sh and seting the value of API at the top.
 1. Run slots.sh to download the data.
 This will download the cowin vaccination slots for all districts in India into the slots.js file.
 This will take around 15 minutes.
 ```shell
 ./slots.sh